attilapiros/spark_structured_streaming_to_kudu/README.md

-# Example Spark Streaming app writing into Kudu table
+# Example Spark Structured Streaming app writing into Kudu table

-Example app where a Kudu table is written by a *ForeachWriter*.
+Example Spark Structured Streaming app where a Kudu table is written by a *ForeachWriter*.

 *Beware*: errors are not handled yet, this is just a rapid prototype app.